sevidmusic/Roady/README.md

 /path/to/Roady/layouts/layouts.json
 ```

-Layout's may provided a `default.html` which will be used for
+Layout's may provided an `html` file named `default.html` which will
-Requests that do not have a `layout` defined for them.
+be used as the layout for Requests that do not have a specific
+`layout` defined for them.

 If a Request does not have a `layout` defined for it, and the
 `layout` does not define a `default.html`, then Roady will